Top 10 Entrepreneurs Are Set to Redefine Their Industries with Innovation in 2026 - www.lokmattimes.com

 Top 10 Entrepreneurs Are Set to Redefine Their Industries with Innovation in 2026

-PNN New Delhi [India], January 2: In today's fast-changing world, entrepreneurship is no longer just about profitit is about ...
+New Delhi [India], January 2: In today's fast-changing world, entrepreneurship is no longer just about profit—it is about problem-solving, ...

 In a world increasingly burdened by stress, anxiety, chronic illness, and emotional imbalance, Dr. Pradeep Kumar has emerged as a guiding force in holistic healing.
 With a career spanning more than three decades, he has positively influenced over 7 lakh individuals and successfully treated 2 lakh+ chronic cases, placing him among the most respected names in psychology, hypnotherapy, and spiritual healing.